dvsa/olcs-static/README.md

 ## Usage

-To view the compiled assets, you can run `grunt serve` to compile the assets and styleguides and set up a local server.
+To view the compiled assets as well as continuously compile the assets as files are changes, you can run `grunt serve` (or simply `grunt`) to compile the assets and styleguides, run the `watch` task, and set up a local server.

 Access the compiled styleguides: